 Should existing food business operators wish to refurbish or alter their premises, they must liaise with Environmental Health Services regarding the necessary approval procedures, to ensure alterations comply with relevant legislation.

-Contact us to speak to one of our health officers.
+Contact us to speak to a Town of Cambridge Environmental Health Officer.